VisualFP/docs/SA/design_concept/content/poc/options_ui_decision.typ

 = UI Framework Decision <option-ui-decision>

-All UI technologies to implement UIs in a functional language are unfamiliar to the authors.
+All technologies to implement UIs in a functional language are unfamiliar to the authors.

-Because of that, it is crucial to have a good abstraction between UI and business logic in place so that the UI framework can be exchanged with another option with as little effort as possible if necessary.
+Because of that, it is crucial to have a good abstraction between UI and business logic in place so that the UI framework, if necessary, can be exchanged with another option with as little effort as possible.

 #ac("FRP") is an excellent concept for incorporating UI behavior and events into
 functional programming.
 Of the frameworks considered, only threepenny-gui